turkialjrees/Big-Data-ML/README.md

 ![](img/fff.PNG)

-## Welcome to Complete Big Data Analysis using Machine Learning For Beginners
+## Welcome to Complete Big Data Analysis using Machine Learning

 for advance user please <a href="https://github.com/turkialjrees/Complete_Machine_Learning_for_Big_Data">visit this repository</a>